 This clause provides some background on different distribution scenarios.
-The main focus is the derivation of relevant static and dynamic status and capability information to establish proper work flows.
+The main focus is the derivation of relevant static and dynamic status and capability information to establish proper workflows.

 6.5.2 Background

-Based on TS 26.119, once a session is running and in focussed state aa rendering loop is executed following Figure 6.5.2:
+Based on TS 26.119 [17], once a session is running and in focussed state a rendering loop is executed following Figure 6.5.2:

 h) Meanwhile, while the XR Runtime uses the submitted frame for compositing and display, a new rendering process may be kicked off for a different swap chain image.